Higher Risk of Reflux Disease in Extremely Obese Children

 Author: Kaiser Permanente

-Synopsis: Extremely obese children have 40 percent higher risk of reflux disease of esophagus.
+Synopsis: Study reveals extremely obese children have a 40 percent higher risk of gastroesophageal reflux disease (GERD).

 Introduction